julbinb/julbinb.github.io/index.md

 #### Questions, comments, feedback

-If you have any questions or comments about projects or papers,
+If you have any questions or comments about projects, papers, or website,
 {{site.contactmetext}}

 ### Selected papers and talks